 1. Forget the advice – it never works.

-We can get used to telling our partner what to do and call it all sorts of things – ‘support’, ‘being helpful’, even ‘showing love’.
+We can get so used to telling our partner what to do we call it all sorts of things.
+We say it’s ‘support’, ‘being helpful’, even ‘showing love’.

 It’s still advice.
 And advice is really judgement.